willnss/willianns/README.md

  🐱‍🏍 My experience includes mostly back-end enginering w/ ASP.NET/C# (.NET Framework/.NET Core) & SQL Server, and front-end w/ Javascript using mainly jQuery & ReactJS among other back-end and front-end techonologies.

 🚀 I also like to try new languages ​​like Elixir, F#.
-Currently I have focused efforts on expanding knowledge in cloud architecture in general and container orchestration to build scalable solutions.
+Currently I have focused efforts on expanding knowledge in cloud architecture and containerization to build scalable solutions.
 <br/><br/>